Nandolinhares/nandolinhares/README.md

   </p>

 ### Hello everyone 👋
-My name is Fernando Linhares, 23 and I'm currently an undergraduate student studying Computer Science at UENF.
-I believe with the right actions we could transform the world in a better place for everyone.
-I have been working with Web Development for 4 years and with different technologies as: HTML5, CSS3, Javascript, React, React Native, Wordpress, PHP and Ruby On Rails.
-Nowadays, I have been using Javascript, React JS, React Native, Node JS and Firebase Firestore developing personal projects.
-My focus is improving both my web and mobile skills.
+My name is Fernando Linhares, 23 and I believe with the right actions we could transform the world in a better place for everyone.

-I already had professional experiences, however all the opportunities was as a freelancer or at a Junior Company.
-My personal desire is building a professional career, growing up inside a Company, getting and sharing both knowlodges and experiences.
-Furthermore, I'm an open minded person, with comunication skills and always learning with the events.

-Currently I'm working on a Scientific project at my University, where the goal is to make easier the chemistry learning at schools.
-Because of that, I have been developing a mobile application using React Native, Node JS and Firebase to make it possible.

-Finally, I'm looking for an opportunity.
+- Javascript and Typescript Developer
+- React Js
+- Angular,
+- React Native

 ### Skills